-Communication is one of the key elements to success in a business.
+Communication is one of the key elements to success in business.
 What happens when employee communication takes place after hours though?
 Do the rules change or is there a separate set to follow?
 RTR Consulting reveals some helpful guidelines about how to effectively communicate with employees after business hours.

 Define your terms.

 Expectations will vary from employee to employee based on their position type.
 For instance, different expectations may need to be outlined in your employee handbook regarding exempt or salary positions.
 Determine what is expected of your employees and what will promote a happy, efficient workplace.
-Will your employees need to be on-call certain days?
+Will your employees need to be on-call for certain days?
 Communicate with them in advance so both you and your employees are prepared.

 Manage without micromanagement.

 For communication to be effective, it requires attention from both employees and employers.
 If you plan on micromanaging your employees and listing off mistakes or concerns in a late-night email, then you may want to reconsider your actions.
 Sending emails after operating hours can be tricky.
 You do not want to flood your employees’ inboxes and overwhelm them when they arrive at work, but you also do not want to promote a negative work environment.
-Devise a management solution that will keep your employees on track and skip passive aggressive emails.
+Devise a management solution that will keep your employees on track and skip passive-aggressive emails.